aleia-s/4337_proj/ReadMe.md

 3. Train one combined model with all data
 4. Evaluate models and generate visualizations
 5. Compare employment predictions across different industries
+6. Evaluate simple baseline models (persistence and oracle) for comparison

 ## Data Structure